lkytal/GM/README.md

 Update Log:

+* 3.3.0 : Position problem in chrome
+* 3.2.9 : Update to jquery v3
 * 3.2.8 : Fix multi tabs
 * 3.2.7 : Update to jQuery 3.1.0
 * 3.2.6 : Auto copying in chrome